arcus/Arcus_Labs_Orientation/project-template-updated.md

 ### Research Data

 The Project Template brings together three categories of information: Research Data, Access Tools and Contextual files.
 Research data is the actual data collected during the course of research processes used for analysis.
-The manifests describe this data, crosswalking files to participants.
+The manifests describe this data, cross-walking files to participants.
 Research data (with manifests) is the minimum required information for all Arcus data contributions.

 ![Graphic representation of the Project template highlighting the research data directories described above.
 Research data directories are data and manifests.](media/project_template/simple_research_data.png)